 - The cost of each house is covered by foundations, individuals, corporations, organizations and congregations.

-- Eligible families earn less than 60% of the median income for the greater Rochester area (approximately; $41,200 for a family of four.)
-Most of the families who qualify for the program earn less than 30% of median income.
-Habitat is the only organization providing home ownership opportunities for this income group.
+- Eligible families earn between 30-60% of the median income for the greater Rochester area (approximately; $41,200 for a family of four.)

 More Than Building Houses